Wave-Selfbot/Wave-Docs/account.md

    - Locate the "Wave Helper" bot in the server and go into it's DMs.

 3. **Run the HWID Command**:
    - In the DM with the "Wave Helper" bot, type `/hwid` and run the command.
-This will copy your computer's HWID to your clipboard.
+This will send you an executable that will copy your computer's HWID to your clipboard.

 4. **Register Your Account**:
    - In the same DM with the "Wave Helper" bot, type `/register username:<desired_username> password:<your_password> license_key:<your_license_key> hwid:<your_copied_hwid>`.